 nbn co has a Fair Use Policy in place in order to help ensure fair access to the Sky Muster™ service, especially during Peak Hours.

-nbn co requires each customers to limit their Data Usage to no more than 150 GB in any four week period.
-Furthermore, Peak Hour Data Usage is limited to no more than 75 GB in any four week period. nbn co defines Peak Hours as from 7:00 am to 1:00 am the following day.
+nbn co requires customers to limit their Data Usage to no more than 150 GB (300 GB from 1 October 2017) in any four week period.
+Furthermore, Peak Hour Data Usage is limited to no more than 75 GB (150 GB from 1 October 2017) in any four week period. nbn co defines Peak Hours as from 7:00 am to 1:00 am the following day.

-nbn co also requires each service provider (including SkyMesh) to limit its Peak Hour Data Usage per customer to an average of no more than 30 GB of downloads and no more than 5 GB of uploads in any four week period.
+nbn co also requires each service provider (including SkyMesh) to limit its Peak Hour Data Usage per customer to an average of no more than 30 GB (45 GB from 1 October 2017) of downloads and no more than 5 GB (does not change on 1 October 2017) of uploads in any four week period.
 As a result of this policy, our broadband plans with smaller data allowances represent better value than those with larger ones.
 And unlike other services with unmetered Netflix, all Netflix traffic is metered on the Sky Muster™ service.

 If nbn co has already installed all of the connecting equipment required to successfully connect your premises to the nbn™ network, your new SkyMesh service will typically be activated within 2 Business Days of us processing your application.
 Applications are processed by us as soon as possible upon receipt but some may take longer than usual.